Skip to content

 For Indian enterprises, the AI contract management requirement has dimensions that global platforms do not always address adequately.

-India’s stamp duty framework is a 25-plus state matrix where the applicable duty, the instrument type, and the execution formalities differ by state.
+India’s stamp duty framework is a 25-plus state matrix where the applicable duty, instrument type, and execution formalities differ by state.
 For companies executing contracts across multiple Indian states, automated stamp duty identification and routing is a functional requirement, not an optional feature.
-AI that correctly identifies stamp duty implications for a contract executed in Karnataka may not have the same accuracy for the same contract executed in Maharashtra.
+AI that correctly identifies stamp duty implications for a contract executed in Karnataka may not carry the same accuracy for the same contract executed in Maharashtra.

 Legistify’s contract management platform is built for the Indian legal environment, with support for Indian regulatory frameworks, stamp duty compliance, and the specific contract types that enterprise legal teams in India manage most frequently.